Armienn/IdentifyingUniqueName/README.md

 ### Name Form

-For this representation, the digits are converted to syllables via the scheme described in the conversion section below.
+For this representation, the digits are converted to [syllabic numerals](https://github.com/Armienn/SyllabicNumerals) via the scheme described in the conversion section below.
 Leading sections of zeroes are trimmed:

 `datua-docedu-xaoci`